 If you need immediate instructions on how to assist a hatch, you may skip this section and go to the next one, where the instructions are.

 To start with, I want to address the fact that some people think assisting during a hatch is wrong.
 I respect the decision to not help during a hatch.
 It's a personal choice and everyone does what they are comfortable with.
 Unfortunately, people do not always return the favor and respect the decisions of those who do choose to assist during hatch.
-I would like to begin by outlining why I assist when hatching, and why some of the common arguments leveled against those who choose to hatch are incorrect.
+I would like to begin by outlining why I assist when hatching, and why some of the common arguments leveled against those who choose to assist a hatch are incorrect.
 I might not change anyone's mind, but I might be able to provide a response that those who are criticized for deciding to assist can provide to their critics.

 I assist during hatching because I don't like to see healthy chicks die for no reason.
 One of the most common arguments that is brought up against assisting during a hatch is that if a chick couldn't hatch on its own, it is weak or has something wrong with it and so should be left to die without hatching.
 In my experience, I have not found this to be the case.
 Most of the time, when a chick needs help to hatch, it's because of things that went wrong in the incubating process.
 Either the humidity got too low and it shrinkwrapped, or because of the fact that it was artificially incubated it is malpositioned in the egg, or the temperature was too high so it grew too big to be able to turn and zip.
 Or, sometimes chicks are just so healthy and so large that they can't turn to zip.
 Letting any of these chicks die by not assisting is letting a perfectly healthy chick die for no reason because something went wrong in incubation and it couldn't hatch.